Planning A Trip to Hilton Head

 –Driessen Beach Park

 Driessen Beach Park in comparison has a large parking lot (about 200 spots).
 This is located at 64 Bradley Beach Road.
 It too is park & pay.
 The parking rate is $0.50 per hour.
 The machine accepts credit cards, cash, and coins.
-The facility has bathrooms, picnic areas, a playground, outside shower, and a very long boardwalk.
+The facility has bathrooms, picnic areas, a playground, an outside shower, and a very long boardwalk.
 The boardwalk leads you to blue matting which leads you to the beach.

 4. Beaches on Hilton Head Island